By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by Maheshkumar Painam on Unsplash

-But there is much more that adds to the fascination of the major German cities: history and culture, shopping opportunities, thriving nightlife are some of those.
+But there is much more that adds to the fascination of the major German cities: history and culture, shopping opportunities, and thriving nightlife are some of those.

-Top 10 Biggest Cities in Germany
+10 Best and Biggest Cities in Germany

 1. Berlin